-Examination Entry
+Examination Entry and Timetable

 You will enter examinations through your College.
-It is your responsibility to ensure that you are entered for the correct number of papers and correct options, but you can speak to your College's academic office or the Oriental Institute's Academic Administration team if you are unsure about what these are.
+It is your responsibility to ensure that you are entered for the correct number of papers and correct options, but you can speak to your College's academic office or the Oriental Studies Academic Administration team if you are unsure about what these are.

 Your timetable will be available approximately 5 weeks before your first examination and your candidate number will be provided by your college.
-For further information regarding your timetable and candidate number, please see the chair of examiners letter.
+For further information regarding your timetable and candidate number, please see the rubrics.

-Examination Regulations and Examination Conventions
+Examination Regulations and Rubrics